mattyoung101/omicron/documentation/docs/omicam.md

 based on ray distances, rather than point locations.
 However, both methods generally follow the same approach of sampling the line and solving an optimisation problem to figure out the location of the robot.

-Our optimisation algorithm works by comparing observed field line geometry from the camera (sampled via raycasting), and comparing this to a known model of the field.
-By trying to optimise the robot's unknown (x,y) position such that they minimise the error between the observed lines and virtual lines, we can infer the robot's coordinates to very high accuracies.
+Our optimisation algorithm works by comparing observed field line geometry from the camera (sampled via raycasting), to a known model of the field.
+By trying to optimise the robot's unknown (x,y) position such that it minimises the error between the observed lines and expected lines at each position, we can infer the robot's coordinates to a very high level of accuracy.

+**TODO move this paragraph to drawbacks section?**

 In theory, this optimisation algorithm can already solve our localisation problem, and we did indeed observe very good accuracy using idealistic Fusion 360 rendered images such as the one above **(TODO provide picture)**.
-However, in the real world, we found the optimiser to be incredibly unstable, because the perspective of our camera's mounting obscures very far away field lines that the optimiser needs to converge on a stable solution.
+However, in the real world, we found the optimiser to be very unstable, because the perspective of our camera's mounting obscures very far away field lines that the optimiser needs to converge on a stable solution.
 To solve this issue, we decided to use other lower-accuracy, but more robust estimates of the robot's position to "give hints" to the optimisation algorithm, thus forming a sensor fusion approach.

+Our approach has the following 4 main steps:

 1. Estimate calculation
 3. Image analysis
 4. Camera normalisation
-4. Coordinate optimisation
+4. Coordinate optimisation and interpolation

-#### Estimate calculation
+### Estimate calculation
-**Goal maths, mouse sensor**
+**Goal maths, mouse sensor, estimate bounds**

-#### Image analysis
+### Image analysis
-**We use rays to sample the lines basically**

 The localiser's input is a 1-bit mask of pixels that are determined to be on field lines.
 This is determined by thresholding for the colour white, which is handled by the vision pipeline described earlier.